o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-system-programming.md

 To receive notifications about assets that change on disk, connect to the `AssetCatalogEventBus`.
 Then use the `AssetCatalogRequestBus` to make requests to the `AssetCatalog` to resolve assets by ID.
 For details, see the `AssetManagerBus.h` file.

-The `AssetCatalogRequestBus` contains other functions that look up asset dependencies, enumerate assets, and perform other low\-level tasks.
+The `AssetCatalogRequestBus` contains other functions that look up asset dependencies, enumerate assets, and perform other low-level tasks.
 In most cases you do not have to use these functions directly.

 **Note**
-You do not have to use the asset catalog directly unless you write low\-level code that performs custom file processing.
+You do not have to use the asset catalog directly unless you write low-level code that performs custom file processing.
 If you use the higher level systems like `Asset<T>`, `AssetData`, and `AssetManager`, these classes communicate with the catalog for you.

 To look up asset file information manually, you can pass an `AssetId` to the `AssetCatalog`. `AssetCatalog` returns a struct that contains the file's type, size, canonical name, and location.

 ### AZ::Data::AssetHandler Derived Classes

 When you [create a new type of asset](/docs/user-guide/assets/asset-type-adding.md), you also create an `AssetHandler` for the new asset type.
 The role of the asset handler is to create, load, save, and destroy assets when the asset manager requests it.
-After your asset handler creates an empty instance of your asset type, it loads serialized data into the in\-memory representation of `AssetData`.
+After your asset handler creates an empty instance of your asset type, it loads serialized data into the in-memory representation of `AssetData`.

 To create a handler for a specific asset type, derive from the `AssetHandler` class and register an instance of the handler with the asset manager.
-Because asset handling functions can be called from multiple threads, the handlers must be thread\-safe.
+Because asset handling functions can be called from multiple threads, the handlers must be thread-safe.
 The handler can block the calling thread while the asset is loading.

 ## Asset System Workflow